A prescient letter to the editor

 In the first hours of the Oct 8th fire, a fallen tree backed up fleeing traffic on the road, with burning hillsides all around, until a couple of trucks were able to pull the tree enough to allow passage.
 It could very well have been a major disaster.

 Residents know of and accept the dangers of the road as the price of living in such a desirably remote place.
+Many residents on the road lived through the 1981 fire.
 The County, however, as we attempted to present in much testimony and many documents during the Planning Commission and BOS Appeal hearings for the Mountain Peak project, has a more substantial responsibility to insure that commercial users of the road are not put in harms way.
 In that respect the Supervisors, in approving a large tourism facility at the end of the road, with numerous dangers and access constraints, have abrogated that responsibility.

 copyright © sodacanyonroad.org